AndyObtiva/glimmer/README.markdown

 Glimmer is a cross-platform Ruby desktop development library.
 Glimmer's main innovation is a JRuby DSL that enables easy and efficient authoring of desktop application user-interfaces while relying on the robust platform-independent Eclipse SWT library.
 Glimmer additionally innovates by having built-in desktop UI data-binding support to greatly facilitate synchronizing the UI with domain models.
 As a result, that achieves true decoupling of object oriented components, enabling developers to solve business problems without worrying about UI concerns, or alternatively drive development UI-first, and then write clean business components test-first afterward.

-You may learn more by reading this article: [Eclipse Zone Tutorial](http://eclipse.dzone.com/articles/an-introduction-glimmer)

 ## Examples

 ### Hello World